 Don’t settle for a dressing that makes your skin itchy.
 There are so many different types of dressings.
 I had to try about 4 before I found one that didn’t bother my skin.

-Learning how to access and de-access my own port meant that I didn’t have to suffer through an itchy dressing and wait for the nurse to come out.
+Learning how to access and de-access my port meant that I didn’t have to suffer through an itchy dressing and wait for the nurse to come out.
 It gave me more independence and control over my summer activities.

-Got more questions about PICC Line?
-Join us in our Friends in the Fight Group to connect with our community.
+Got more questions about life with a port?
+Join us in our Friends in the Fight Facebook group to connect with our community.